Utah Courts

 (1)(C) A conditionally-approved interpreter may be appointed if the appointing authority, after evaluating the totality of the circumstances, finds that:

-(1)(C)(i) the prospective interpreter has language skills, knowledge of interpreting techniques and familiarity with interpreting sufficient to interpret the legal proceeding; and
+(1)(C)(i) the prospective interpreter has language skills, knowledge of interpreting techniques, and familiarity with interpreting sufficient to interpret the legal proceeding;

 (1)(C)(ii) appointment of the prospective interpreter does not present a real or perceived conflict of interest or appearance of bias; and